 Cement the Patch

 Use the trowel to apply a bed of asphalt flashing cement to the surface of the roof.
 The flashing cement should be applied at a uniform rate over the patch area, extending beyond the area where the cotton fabric will be applied.
 After the flashing cement has been applied, apply the four inches of cotton fabric into the cement, and use the trowel to embed the cotton fabric into the roof cement.

-Now, apply an additional layer of asphalt flashing cement over the patch, extending beyond the 4-inch patch already applied.
-Embed a single layer of 6" cotton fabric over the patch, ensuring it extends beyond the 4-inch patch in all directions.
+Apply an additional layer of asphalt flashing cement over the patch, extending beyond the 4-inch patch already applied.
+Embed a single layer of 6-inch cotton fabric over the patch, ensuring it extends beyond the 4-inch patch in all directions.
 Use the trowel to press the patch fully into the flashing cement.

 After both layers of fabric have been installed, apply a finish coat of asphalt mastic to the roof patch.
 If the patch is being applied to a gravel-surfaced roof system, reset the gravel over the area to conceal the repair and maintain the uniformity of appearance of the overall roof.